-The Business and Office Administration programs prepare students for employment in a wide variety of areas including Accounting, Marketing, Human Resources, Medical, Legal and Executive Office Management and Records and Information Management.
+The Business and Office Administration programs prepare students for employment in a wide variety of areas including Accounting, Marketing, Human Resources, Medical Office Management, Executive Office Management, Records and Information Management and Legal Administration

 Our Business programs have been developed to provide students with the competencies required for their chosen specialization.
 The areas of specialization include Accounting, Marketing and Human Resource Management.
 All programs emphasize the latest business applications and also aim to develop leadership, teamwork and problem solving skills.